Deepakchaudhary9640/Amazon.com-/README.md

 # Amazon.com-
-This is my first repository
+This is a Amazon.com Website